28 September 2019 (11 am to 3 pm)

-The Congregation has recently completed a two-year conservation, restoration and facilities enhancement programme on both the internal and external fabric of the building, which will celebrate its 200th anniversary in June 2019.
-Visitors will have an opportunity to see this work, as well as a new commemorative stained glass window and time capsule commissioned to mark the bicentenary.
+The Congregation has recently completed a two-year conservation, restoration and facilities enhancement programme on both the internal and external fabric of the building, which celebrated its 200th anniversary in June 2019.
+Visitors will have an opportunity to see this work, as well as a fine new commemorative stained glass window and time capsule commissioned to mark the bicentenary.

 Architect: James Gillespie Graham